INTERNAL

 because the balls float laterally to find a perfect seat in

-the cuts regardless of the width of the metal between cuts,
+the cuts regardless of the width of the metal between cuts (Figure 2).
+The balls are grade 10 solid carbide, finished to Best Wire

 threaded hole from cut to cut, not from cut to metal.
-What is the importance of gaging from cut to cut?
-Simply

-stated, all diameters of an internal thread are functions
+stated; all diameters of an internal thread are functions

 of depth of cut.
-The cut is the constant, an exact matrix
+The cut is the constant; an exact matrix

 of the cutter at every point along the thread.
 The metal between